t-richards/jekyll-google-tag-manager/README.md

 # Jekyll Google Tag Manager Plugin

-A Jekyll plugin to insert Google Tag Manager tags into the head and body of your site.
+A Jekyll plugin to insert [Google Tag Manager][gtm] tags into the head and body of your site.

 ## Installation